 Dr James Millen

-James joined King’s in 2018 as a Lecturer in Advanced Photonics, studying Opto- and Electromechanics with levitated nanoparticles.
+James joined King’s in 2018 as a Lecturer in Advanced Photonics, founding the Levitated Nanophysics group.
 In 2017 James was awarded the David Bates Prize for his pioneering contributions to experimental and theoretical quantum optomechanics.

 He completed his MSc in Physics at Imperial College London in 2007, and his Ph.
 D. in experimental atomic physics at Durham University in 2011, under the supervision of Dr. M. P. A. Jones.
 During this work he created the world’s first gas of ultra-cold strontium Rydberg atoms.